 He draws predominantly in pencil but there are trees in the collection produced using pastels, water colours and oils.

-Rosemary Baillon who helps with the various tree programmes and keeps the records of pictures and prints completed and catalogues the tree book collection and has worked with Ewan for the past 20 years and has been his research fellow at both Durham and Exeter universities.
+Rosemary Baillon helps with the various tree programmes and keeps records of pictures and prints completed.
+She catalogues the tree book collection and has worked with Ewan for the past 30 years.
+She was his research fellow at both Durham and Exeter universities.
 Prior to this, she was Assistant to the Director of the Natural History Museum in London.
 She has an interest in all aspects of natural history.

 Ian Cool has worked with Ewan and Rosemary for many years, producing maps and diagrams to illustrate Ewan’s books and papers.
-He is in charge of reprographics, particularly the production of cards from the tree drawings. firstname.lastname@example.org
+Contact: firstname.lastname@example.org.